scipy-conference/scipy_proceedings/papers/compyle_pr_ab/compyle.rst

 There are several improvements that are planned for Compyle.

-- The code is still not very clean and a lot of internal cleanup is necessary.
+- Some internal cleanup is necessary.
 This is especially true of the Cython backend which has grown organically and requires a reimplementation.
 - Many of the CPU related algorithms, like sorting, and many of the reductions are still serial.
 These are relatively easy to fix.
 - The Cython backend may be eventually replaced using pybind11_ if possible.